uutzinger/PythonPromptEngineering/Readme.md

 1) Ask your AI agent to create a python program that opens the camera, obtains an image and displays it.
 Specify that you want to obtain each image separately before displaying it.

-2) Ask your AI agent to continuously grab an image and put them into a *first in - first out* buffer (FIFO).
+2) Ask your AI agent to continuously grab an image and put it into a *first in - first out* buffer (FIFO).
 In a separate thread you will want to grab an image from the buffer and display it.
 Ask that it creates a frames per second measurement and displays the number to the bottom left of the image.

-Mine looks like that:
+My program looks like this:

 ```python
 import cv2